paul-freeman/ceverpy/README.md

 [![DOI:10.1007/978-3-319-76207-4_15](https://zenodo.org/badge/DOI/10.1190/geo2018-0331.1.svg)](https://doi.org/10.1190/geo2018-0331.1)

-*Please note that recent versions of `poropyck` have replaced Monte Carlo error propogation with Linear error propogation, so while the paper may make references to Monte Carlo, the latest releses of this package will no longer be using this error propogation technique.*
+*Please note that recent versions of `poropyck` have replaced Monte Carlo error propagation with Linear error propagation, so while the paper may make references to Monte Carlo, the latest releses of this package will no longer be using this error propagation technique.*

 ## Changes in version 1.7